 Don J. Snyder takes a long years journey into a self-made hell.
 The English department at Colgate is overcrowded, axing low man Snyder.
 Students protest.
 No luck.
-Snyder looks jobs using curiously unresourceful techniques.
+Snyder then looks for jobs using curiously unresourceful techniques.
 Worse luck.
 Too many English professors populate America.
 A year later Snyder is broke, lying on his back, zonked out.

 A cover blurbster "marked paragraphs to read aloud, to share with others, on almost every page."
 I marked and highlighted my copy too, and I dislike most memoirs.

 Thoreau wrote that a wise person does not do desperate things.
 Death of a Salesman and its personal tragedies of shallow materialism, misplaced optimism, and unwillingness to face facts are beloved by Snyder.
 The mistakes resemble Snyder's own, except misplaced pessimism takes the place of misplaced optimism.
-As someone said, don't be another ne'er-do-well man, made pathetic by illusory enemies and an unlived life.
+As someone once said, don't be another ne'er-do-well man, made pathetic by illusory enemies and an unlived life.

 Book review article by J.T.
 Fournier, last updated July 23, 2009.